zifeo/Food-habits/2-elasticsearch/README.md

 Now that we had all the data pre-processed, we wished to store it in a database so that it could be easily accessible and searchable.
 We chose elasticsearch as it is reknown to be very fast, and it allows us to integrate useful matching processes such as stopword removal, ascii folding, etc...
-On a remote server , we ran an instance of elasticsearch on Docker and sent all our data to it.
+On a remote server, we ran an instance of elasticsearch on Docker and sent all our data to it.

 ## Stack with elasticsearch